 - Giving something back - What can I do?

 - Contact information

-The health of our environment is dependant on the health of our biodiversity, as each element is dependant upon, or responsible for another element.
-For example, it was Einstein who predicted that if the humble bumblebee became extinct, then the human race would follow in four short years, given that almost 90% of the world’s vegetation requires pollination, herbivores require vegetation, carnivores require herbivores, and so on.
+The health of our environment is dependent on the health of our biodiversity, as each element is dependent upon, or responsible for another element.
+For example, it is alleged that Einstein predicted that if the humble bumblebee became extinct, then the human race would follow in four short years, given that almost 90% of the world's vegetation requires pollination, herbivores require vegetation, carnivores require herbivores, and so on.

 Oliver Cromwell's ultimatum to the Irish people, 'To Hell or to Connaught' included County Clare.
 The idea of trying to farm the open limestone landscape of the Burren in the north, the peatlands in the west or the Slieve Aughties in the east must have seemed a fate worse than death to Cromwell.
 We now know however, that by doing so, he inadvertently made us custodians of one of the most unique and beautiful parts of the world.